Public-Health-Bioinformatics/flu_classification_suite/README.md

  3. Search for `flu_classification_suite`
  4. Click the button labeled `flu_classification_suite` and select 'Preview and install'
  5. Click 'Install to Galaxy'
  6. Select a tool panel section to install the tools under, or create a new section.
-We recommend creating a section called 'Flu Classification Suite'
+We recommend creating a section called 'Influenza Classification Suite'
  7. Click 'Install'

 # General How-To